The-Marcy-Lab-School-Code-Challenges/cc-05-loops-control-flow/README.md

 greaterNum("21", 21, "3", 5) //returns null
 ```

-2. Write a function named `sumOfNotThreeAndFive` that returns the sum of all numbers that are *not* multiples of 3 and multiples of 5 from 1 to 1000.
+2. Write a function named `sumOfNotDivisibleByTen` that returns the sum of all numbers 1 to (and including) 1000, that are **not**  mutiples of ten.
 ```
-sumOfNotThreeAndFive() //returns 333666
+sumOfNotDivisibleByTen() //returns 450000
 ```